macettiandrea/React-Tic-Tac-Toe/README.md

 5. **Access the application**:

-   Open your browser and go to `http://localhost:3000` to play the game.
+   Open http://localhost:5173 to view the app in your browser.

 ## Project Structure